AgustinAllamanoCosta/Pulpero/README.md

 ## 🤨 How to use it?

 - In IDEs: Highlight the code you want to analyze, right-click, and select "Explain Code With Pulpero".
+Or you can query the model with the live-chat
 - In Neovim: Select the code in visual mode and execute the ExpFn command.
 - Using the REST API: Make a POST request to http://localhost:8080/explain.
 The body should contain the code to analyze, and the query param 'lang' should specify the language.

-**Note**: For the moment, the maximum number of lines to analyze is 20, this is due to a constraint in the context size of the model.
+**Note**: For the moment, the maximum number of lines to analyze is 100, this is due to a constraint in the context size of the model.

 <div id="Requirements" />